doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     tagline = models.TextField()
 ```

-You can save several entries to this Model into the DB and then edit your Model sometime later like so:
+You can save several entries into the DB and later modify it like so:

 ```python
 class Blog(models.Model):